 - d fines of up to twice the amount of any profits gained or losses avoided as a result of the breach.91

 The competent authorities of Member States will be required to publish any sanctions or measures imposed, and simultaneously report to ESMA, which should also publish an annual report on all sanctions imposed.

-xi Future outlook – further measures and UCITS VI proposal
+xi Future outlook – UCITS VI proposal

 In July 2012, shortly after the UCITS V legislative proposal, the Commission published a consultation on UCITS VI.
 The consultation did not contain any specific proposals, but asked general questions on the following areas: